erikringsmuth/app-router/README.md

 ```

 #### import template
-You can lazy-load a `<template>` instead of a custom element.
-This doesn't have data binding but is lighter-weight than a custom element.
-When you route to a template you need to include the `template` attribute.
+You can use a `<template>` instead of a custom element.
+This doesn't have data binding and is lighter-weight than a custom element.
+Just include the `template` attribute.

 ```html
 <app-route path="/example" import="/pages/template-page.html" template></app-route>